Searing heat and humidity, but staying dry

 MOBILE, Ala.
 (WALA) - Hi, this is FOX10 News Meteorologist Matt Barrentine.

-Our Tuesday is beginning warm and quiet.
-As the day goes along, the temperatures will heat up quickly.
-Most areas will top out in the low 90s with index values in the mid 90s.
-We will be dry as well with only one or two stray showers well inland.
+Our Wednesday temperatures will start warm and heat up quickly.
+Most areas will top out in the low 90s with index values near 100°.
+We will be dry as well with only one or two very light stray showers possible.

-Conditions will be good at our local beaches.
+Conditions are good at our local beaches.
 We have a low risk of rip currents today.
-It will be a good day to cool off!
+It will be another good day to cool off!

+Some moisture returns tomorrow for Thursday.
+That should mean at least a few showers and storms pop up.
+Highs will be in the 90s.

+Friday through the weekend… We will have scattered showers and storms across the area with best chances on Saturday.
+Highs will continue to be in the 90s.

 ---